-One of the biggest things for us with making this kind of theater has always been to shine light in dark places.
+One of the biggest things for us most affordable number one expert resume development service with making this kind of theater has always been to shine light in dark places.
 Long story short, to feed the famine of the spirit that we feel like is at work in our country, my state, my region, our Western society, all those sorts of things.

 We feel very strongly that theater has a power to do both of those things and to give a voice to those who might not normally be heard.
 In a short, messy way, that’s our reason for being.